Languedoc Travel Guide: Discover Ancient Cities and Hidden Empty Beaches

 Carcassonne: A Fortified Medieval City

 Where to Stay: While staying inside the Cité can be touristy, there are options.
 Alternatively, the lower town (Ville Basse) offers more local flavor and easier access to amenities.
-For a different vibe, consider Albi, about an hour and a half north, which offers a rich history without the same level of crowds.
+For a different vibe, consider Albi, about an hour and a half north, which offers rich history without the same crowds.

 Saint-Guilhem-le-Désert: A Picturesque Village